algolia/algoliasearch-magento/README.md

 ### Typo-tolerated full-text search

-This extension is also able to replace the the default full-text search engine handling typo-tolerance.
+This extension is also able to replace the default full-text search engine handling typo-tolerance.

 ![Full-text search](doc/fts.png)